watsona4/scipy2016/SciPy2016TripReport.md

 > various plotting backends including matplotlib and bokeh.*

-- Dynamic plotting to allow exploration of data, contrasted to matplotlib, with very few lines of code
+- Dynamic plotting to allow exploration of data, contrasted to matplotlib, with few lines of code
 - Can add additional dimensions to plots by faceting, overlays, dropdowns, sliders, and combinations thereof by chaining commands
 - Can compare and combine data inline, and provides interactive